Andrew Williams (New Zealand politician): Local Government politics

 Local newspapers were critical of Williams' first year in the Mayor's office, with one tabloid paper asking the question "Is the mayor mad?" and noting that his behaviour was described as "overbearing, controlling, heavy-handed".
 Williams defended himself as not having "a lot of patience for fence-sitters and procrastinators", and he believed this was shown to be the case by the significant results the city achieved during his three years of mayoralty.

 Williams has been involved in a number of heated incidents – such as during a meeting of a committee of the North Shore City Council, where he was asked to leave after referring to a councillor, Chris Darby, as a "smart-arse".
 Darby was part of a minority of councillors who constantly opposed the policies and actions by what the media called Mayor Andrew's "A Team".

 Regarding the then-proposed Super City, Williams instead called for retention of the local Councils as they existed as of 2009, with a stronger Auckland Regional Council that could allegedly be made more accountable by being made up of local authority councillors instead of being elected separately and being forced to "work in a silo", "with insufficient funding".
 The position taken by Williams and the North Shore City Council was in line with the final report and recommendations of the Royal Commission on Auckland Governance.

 Williams was accused of sending a late night text to North Shore-based Government MPs (as Parliament rose from a late night midnight final sitting on the Auckland Supercity Bill), including Prime Minister John Key.
 Williams was expressing his great disappointment of their final vote approving the SuperCity.

 In July 2010, he announced that he would stand in the 2010 mayoral election for the new 'Supercity' and for the Albany ward on the new council.
 His aim was not to win but to reduce votes for John Banks on the North Shore.
 He was elected to neither, and retired as the final Mayor of North Shore City after a council meeting on the last day of the city's legal existence on 31 October 2010.

 Member of Parliament (2011–2014)

 He represented New Zealand First in the North Shore in the 2011 general election.
 Although New Zealand First won no electorate seats, Williams was elected as a list Member of Parliament as New Zealand First's 6.8% of the party vote entitled it to eight seats in Parliament.
 Williams himself only received just over 800 votes.

 On 26 August 2014, New Zealand First released their parliamentary list for the 2014 New Zealand general election.
 Williams was excluded, effectively ending his parliamentary career.

-Following his electoral defeat, Williams and his wife retired to Taupo.
+Following his electoral defeat, Williams and his wife retired to Taupō.